GACJ/complib-help/docs/compositions/adding_compositions_overview.md

 !!! note
     The format that another user sees the composition in is determined exclusively by their own display settings. **The appearance of the Layout display and Blue line on the Add composition page have no bearing on how a composition is saved, and will not affect how it will appear to other users**.

-    In short, adjusting the Layout display and Blue line on the Add composition page is useful for debugging purposes, but not much else.
+    However, adjusting the Layout display and Blue line options here can help you to see how the composition might appear to users with different configurations, and can be useful when debugging the composition if it is not pricking correctly.

 ## Blue line
 Underneath the layout of a parsed composition, Complib will also give the pricked rows of the composition in a dedicated Blue line tab.
 The tab can be expanded by clicking on its name.
 When expanded, it will look something like this: